 The 301 Thrift Mart was set up as a simulated training platform for the intellectually-challenged adult clients to prepare them for open employment and total integration into the society.

 301 Thrift Mart allows for experiential learning in a simulated retail environment where clients are allowed to make mistakes and learn in the process.
 Through it, they learn the value of money, appropriate social behaviours, customer service, work together as a team, etc. All of these are essential in preparing them for vocational life in the outside world.
 At the 301 Thrift Mart, we sell items such as clothes, electrical appliances, toys, household items, bags, ladies' accessories - all donated by kind sponsors.
-301 Thrift Mart's operating hours are as follows:
+301 Thrift Mart's operating hours are as follows.
+The 301 Thriftmart will be close during our Mid-Year Term Break from 17 to 30 June 2019.
+Normal Thriftmart operations will resume on Tuesday, 2 July 2019.

 |Tuesdays, Wednesdays & Thursdays: